arunofhyd/TimeBuddy/README.md

 # ⏰ TimeBuddy: A Simple, Client-Side Time Tracker

-TimeBuddy is a lightweight and intuitive time tracking tool built with vanilla HTML, CSS, and JavaScript.
+TimeBuddy is a lightweight and intuitive time tracking tool built with vanilla HTML.
 With no backend required, you can just open `index.html` and start logging your activities immediately.
 It's perfect for anyone who wants a straightforward way to track their time without the complexity of larger apps.

 ---